lbl59/WaterPaths-doc/_sources/DroughtMitigationInstruments/Base/DroughtMitigationInstruments_base.rst.txt

 API Reference
 -------------

-The base components define foundational functionality of the `DroughtMitigationInstruments` class for maintaining continuity.
+The base components define foundational functionality of the :code:`DroughtMitigationInstruments` class for maintaining continuity.

 Base Components
 ^^^^^^^^^^^^^^^^